NewAlexandria/leadership_readme/questions-and-answers/eng-leadership-questions-answers.md

 Most of my work has been with startups.
 Bootstrap to Seed.
 Seed to Series A.  A to B.  B to flip.
 I also have worked with two global enterprises.

+I've started 5 companies, and led a raised capital.
+I've been an advisor to several startups and stable small-businesses in a paid capacity.
+I've scaled companies from the 10s to the 60s, and past 150.
+I've taken a pivotal role in engineering organizations over 200 headcount.
+I have ranged from raising capital as a startup founder, running my own biz dev and sales as a consultant, to working at large corporations and leading technology teams.

+### Critical Thinking and Research Skills?

+How do you face and approach a problem?

+### How do you build a team where everyone stays motivated?

+### What are the company's prospects and challenges?

 ### What exposure do you have to all of the functions in a business?